Some people find that avoiding specific triggers like dairy, fried food, and gluten helps reduce irritable bowel syndrome (IBS) symptoms.

 Second, many people with IBS report that milk triggers their symptoms.
 But it’s unclear if people with IBS are more likely to have lactose intolerance.

-If eating dairy causes you digestive problems, consider switching to lactose-free milk and dairy alternatives, such as plant-based milk and soy-based cheese.
+If eating dairy causes digestive problems, consider switching to lactose-free milk and dairy alternatives, such as plant-based milk and soy-based cheese.
 Some people may find relief by taking lactase enzymes when eating dairy.
 There are also some naturally lactose-free cheeses, such as some varieties of sharp cheddar.

 Doctors may recommend choosing calcium-rich foods over calcium supplements, as supplements may increase your risk for cardiovascular conditions, as outlined in a